suluke/monobo/constexpr_json/README.md

 ## Code Overview
 * **static_document.h**: Represents a JSON document that is known (and parsed) statically during compilation
 * **dynamic_document.h**: A JSON document that is parsed at runtime
-* **document_builder.h**: Core API aggregator of this project.
+* **document_parser.h**: Core API aggregator of this project.
 Can be configured for different encodings, error handling strategies and output documents.
 * **document_info.h**: The first pass over the JSON document determines required buffer sizes and validates the document.
                    Can be configured for `MAX_RECURSION_DEPTH` and provides the length of the parsed JSON.
-This is not available in DocumentBuilder
+This is not available in DocumentParser

 ## [License](https://github.com/suluke/monobo/blob/master/constexpr_json/LICENSE)